Aker BP’s long-term interest-bearing debt consists of a combination of bank facilities and bonds.

 In connection with the acquisition of Hess Norge, Aker BP on 22 December 2017 established a USD 1.5 billion bank facility with a consortium of five banks.
 The facility has a duration of 18 months, carries an interest of Libor + 1.5 percent (the margin increases to 2.0 percent after nine months), and is secured by pledge in the shares of Hess Norge AS.
 Aker BP expects the tax losses from Hess Norge to be settled during 2018.
 Such settlement would trigger a mandatory repayment of this bank facility.

 Aker BP has obtained credit ratings from S&P and Moody’s.
-S&P assigned a BB+ long-term corporate credit rating with stable outlook.
-Moody’s assigned a Ba2 corporate family rating with stable outlook.
+S&P has assigned a BB+ long-term corporate credit rating with stable outlook.
+Moody’s has assigned a Ba1 corporate family rating with stable outlook.

 Links to rating reports: